The truth is, Chase bank student loans no longer exist. You still have to pay them — they’re just no longer with Chase.

 - Working with a new loan servicer

-Be sure to check your credit score, shop around and compare offers before deciding on the company you’ll refinance your chase student loans with.
+Be sure to check your credit score, shop around for rates and compare products and services.
+This will help you secure the best loan payment for your chase student loan refinance.

-Use a student loan refinancing calculator to get you started.
+Use our student loan refinancing calculator to get you started.

 Actual alternatives to Chase student loans

-If you’re still a college student and looking for additional education funding, here are some real alternatives to Chase student loans.
+If you’re still a college student and looking for additional education funding, here are some alternatives to pay for school.

 Federal student loans should be your number one choice when funding your education.
 They offer the most options for repayment that fit your lifestyle.

 If you’ve maxed out your federal student loans or are no longer eligible for federal loans, look to private student loans.
 Private student loan servicers look at your credit score and income when deciding whether to approve your loan application.

 Credit unions are another viable option for private student loans.
 They’re known for the benefits offered to members, including low interest rates.

 Although there are no longer Chase bank student loans, some traditional banks, like Wells Fargo, still offer them.

 Evaluate each lender’s terms, monthly payments and what it can offer you.
 Consider what you can afford to start paying back right away.
 Remember, there is no grace period associated with many private student loans.